Building Modern Apps with GraphQL in ASP.NET Core 7 and React 18

 Also, you will need a computer with the .NET 7 SDK, Nodejs LTS, and Visual Studio Code.

-Michael is a Microsoft MVP and the author of the Hot Chocolate project (https://github.com/ChilliCream/hotchocolate), a platform for building GraphQL servers and clients in .NET.
-For the last three years, this open-source project is his main focus.
+Michael is a member of the GraphQL technical steering committee, a Microsoft MVP, and the author of the Hot Chocolate project (https://github.com/ChilliCream/hotchocolate), a platform for building GraphQL servers and clients in .NET.
+For the last couple of years, this open-source project is his main focus.

 Apart from his work in the open-source community, Michael works as a consultant to help companies to move to GraphQL.
 You can read about the Hot Chocolate project on his blog https://chillicream.com/blog/.